-Domestic air services, begun only in 2012, are limited and unaffordable to most of the population.
+Domestic air services, begun only in 2012, are very limited and unaffordable to most of the population.
 International air services have begun to react to the increase in tourist numbers as well as Bhutanese themselves travelling abroad.
 Until 2013, there was only the government-owned Drukair.
 A private airline, Tashi Air, began international operations in 2013.
 However, further growth of air travel is hampered by the limited capacity of the main airport in Paro.

-Bhutan has been successful in fighting poverty, cutting the rate from 23% in 2007 to 12% in 2012.
-Poverty has been reduced in rural areas where living conditions, amenities and dietary behaviors have been improved in the period of 2007-2012.
-However, for every two households overcoming poverty, one falls into it.
+Bhutan has been successful in fighting poverty, cutting the rate from 23% in 2007 to 12% in 2012 and 2016.
+Poverty has been reduced in rural areas where living conditions, amenities and dietary behaviors have improved during the period of 2007 to 2016.
+However, many rural households subsist close to the poverty line.
 About 30% of all households in Bhutan are headed by women who attend to responsibilities that prevent them from taking up employment opportunities.
-Youth unemployment is increasing, as young people often lack the skills required in modern occupations.
+Youth unemployment is increasing (10.7% in 2015) as young people often lack the skills required for modern occupations.
+Youth unemployment for females is higher than males.

 Bhutan has historically been administered under traditional forms of civil society, where organizations undertook functions such as ensuring the security of livelihood, managing water rights or preparing festivities.
 These organizations were based in local communities and sometimes associated with monasteries.
-Many still exist today, but struggle under rural-urban migration and the consequential depopulation of remote areas.
+Many still exist today, but struggle under rural-urban migration and the consequent depopulation of remote areas.
 Modern forms of civil society such as NGOs and professional associations are a recent addition to Bhutan.
 They are governed by the Civil Society Organizations Authority (CSOA), which operates under the terms of the Civil Society Organizations Registration Act 2007.
 The purpose of the act and authority was to provide a stronger legal and regulatory framework for civil society organizations.
 The development of its resulting modern civil society has been gradual.
-In 2010, the
+In 2010, the CSOA website listed ten public benefit organizations (PBOs) and one mutual benefit organization (MBO).
+In 2017, the number of PBOs had grown to 38, one of which was suspended.
+There were 12 MBOs in 2017, one of which was suspended and two which were engaged in a merger.
+PBOs included organizations for women, youth, the disabled, senior citizens, environment, animals, sports and health.
+MBOs are mainly industry- related associations operating in handicrafts or tourism.